Roger Bush (musician)

-Roger Bush (born September 16, 1940) is an American bassist and guitarist.
+Roger Bush (born September 16, 1940) is an American upright bassist and guitarist, best known as a founding member of the Kentucky Colonels and Country Gazette.

 Early history

 Roger Bush was born in Hollywood and raised in El Monte, California.
 After high school, he started the Green Mountain Boys bluegrass group with his brother Sherman and future Golden State Boys Don Parmley and Tom Kuehl.

 Kentucky Colonels

 Roland White (brother of Clarence White) taught Bush how to play upright bass.
-In 1961, Bush replaced bassist Eric White (brother of Roland and Clarence) in the Country Boys which in 1962 became the Kentucky Colonels.
+In 1961, Bush replaced bassist Eric White (brother of Roland and Clarence) in the Country Boys, which in 1962 became the Kentucky Colonels.

 In 1962, Bush accompanied Clarence White on guitar on a recording captured on a home tape recorder.
 This recording was released in 1980 by Sierra as 33 Acoustic Guitar Instrumentals.

-When the Kentucky Colonels disbanded in 1966, Bush played a country group called Trio with Clarence White and drummer Bart Haney.
+When the Kentucky Colonels disbanded in 1966, Bush played in a country group called Trio with Clarence White and drummer Bart Haney.

 Doug Dillard Expedition

 Bush met Byron Berline in September 1969 and replaced David Jackson in Doug Dillard and the Expedition (after the departure of Gene Clark from Dillard & Clark.